-New York City Department of Sanitation to Purchase Seven Mack® LR Electric models
+New York City Department of Sanitation to purchase seven Mack® LR Electric models

-LAS VEGAS, June 29, 2021 /PRNewswire/ -- Mack Trucks announced today that the New York City Department of Sanitation (DSNY) plans to purchase seven Mack® LR Electric refuse models, which will operate in each of the city's boroughs.
+GÖTEBORG, Sweden, June 30, 2021 /PRNewswire/ -- Volvo Group's subsidiary Mack Trucks announced today that the New York City Department of Sanitation (DSNY) plans to purchase seven Mack® LR Electric refuse models, which will operate in each of the city's boroughs.
 Mack made the announcement during WasteExpo 2021, June 28-30 at the Las Vegas Convention Center.

 DSNY took delivery of its first fully electric refuse vehicle, a Mack LR Electric demonstration model, in September 2020, when it began rigorous real-world testing in Brooklyn.
 Since then, DSNY has been evaluating payload capacity, regenerative braking, overall vehicle performance in their demanding operations, operating range and charging requirements.